Shaluhexabells/learning-react/Readme.md

 # The code readable, web app is faster because of JSX not react.

+// *********** Check from where the data is coming
+	* Go the the network tab
+	* Select Fetch/XHR
+	* Preview

+// (Interview Question) - Config Driven UI: All the UIs driven by config.
+	* Controlling the UI (how the UI will look like) by using the data(config) - comes from backedn api
+	* Example:
+		- Swiggy can have carousel with different offers.
+So for different location it'll show different offers, and these are being controlled by api (config data)

+// API
+	* Api that we will be using is a list of objects.
+Each object will denote to the restaurant

+	* const resObj = {

+	}
+	This we define for a single object.
+	Rendering: resObj.data.name

+	* If it's a array of object:
+		* const resObj = [{

+		},
+		{
+		}]
+		This we define for array of objects.
+		Rendering: resObj[0].data.name 		// will be called through index

+// Array: to display array items separated with commas: {restData[0].data.cuisines.join(", ")}

+// Run the cards in loop, we will use map
+	* {restaurantList.map((restaurant) => (<RestaurantCards restData={restaurant}/> ))}
+	* Here we are looping restaurantList and for each restaurant, we are returning a piece of jsx

 // ******************* Extensions *****************
 1. Bracket pair colorizer:different color brackets
 2. Eslint: an open source project that helps you find and fix problems with your JavaScript code
 3. Better Comments
+4. JSON Viewer - Chrome extension